 Use cardboard to insulate the inside walls of your rabbits enclosure.
 Use in areas like their sleeping compartment or their cosy rabbit hideouts and nest boxes.

-Protect your rabbit’s accommodation from the cold wind, rain & snow by using clear market stall covers or tarpaulin or even shower curtains.
+Protect your rabbit’s accommodation from the cold wind, rain & snow by using clear market stall covers or tarpaulin or even clear shower curtains.
 Please note: If you cover the rabbit enclosures at night with blankets or duvets, make sure they are not damp as this can draw the warm air out of the enclosures.
 Place water proof coverings over the top of them like tarpaulin.
 Please note:When covering your rabbits accommodation – always make sure you leave air pockets.

 Keep out the draughts